alexbecker/prompt-injection/paper.typ

 These new datasets and their refusal probabilities are available in our public repository.

-== Prompt Injection Attacks
+== Prompt Injections

-Most prompt injections attacks are sourced from prior research.
+Most prompt injections are sourced from prior research.
 Adversarial suffixes can be generated via gradient-based search techniques and have been shown to work well even against models other than the original target model, first in _Universal and Transferable Adversarial Attacks on Aligned Language Models_ @zou2023universal.
 We use several of the adversarial suffixes first introduced in the associated _llm-attacks_ GitHub repository, which we refer to as "LLM-Attacks Suffix {1,2,3}".